MrSloth-dev/42-NorminetteNvim/README.md

 ### [0.3] - 2024-09-07

+ - #### Added
 In this version I added asynchronous task for the norminette so there won't be a slowdown

 #### Fixed
-On the previous version the toggle wasn't working properly because it wasn't clearning the diagnostics after running the command.
+ - On the previous version the toggle wasn't working properly because it wasn't clearning the diagnostics after running the command.

 Still doesn't Work in 42 yet.

 ### [0.2] - 2024-09-06